Samuel-Kinaitis/samuel-kinaitis.github.io/README.md

 Talk about voluntering for the girl scouts (Talk about area code, give examples of what I did, pictures)

-*New section - Resume

-    Attach a downloadable PDF version of my generic resume and also put one onto the screen as normal

-*New Section - Certificates and Awards
+*New Section - Certificates and Awards (don't know if I should do this 3/1/24)

     ACT WorkKeys